Skelly0/Publicia/documentation/Publicia Documentation.md

 ## Overview

-Publicia is a sophisticated Discord bot designed to serve as an interactive lore repository for the fictional setting of Ledus Banum 77 and the Infinite Empire.
-The bot takes on the character of Publicia, an "Imperial abhuman mentat" with enhanced cognitive abilities, allowing users to query information through natural conversation.
+Publicia is a Discord bot designed to serve as an interactive lore repository for the fictional setting of Ledus Banum 77 and the Infinite Empire, the setting of DPS Season 7.
+The bot takes on the character of Publicia, an "Imperial abhuman mentat", allowing users to query information through natural conversation.

 ### Key Capabilities